-The systemic concentration of ropivacaine is dependent on the total dose and concen tration of drug administered, the route of administration, the patient's hemodynamic circulatory condition, and the vascularity of the administration site.
+The systemic concentration of ropivacaine is dependent on the total dose and concentration of drug administered, the route of administration, the patient's hemodynamic/circulatory condition, and the vascularity of the administration site.

-From the epidural space, ropivacaine shows complete and biphasic absorption.
-The half lives of the 2 phases, (mean ± SD) are 14 ± 7 minutes and 4.2 ± 0.9 h, respectively.
-The slow absorption is the rate limiting factor in the elimination of ropivacaine that explains why the terminal half-life is longer after epidural than after intravenous administration Ropivacaine shows dose-proportionality up to the highest intravenous dose studied, 80 mg, corresponding to a mean ± SD peak plasma concentration of 1.9 ± 0.3 mcg/mL tions of ropivacaine may approach the threshold for CNS toxicity (see PRECAUTIONS).
-At a dose of greater than 300 mg, for local infiltration, the terminal half-life may be longer (>30 hours)
+biphasic absorption.
+The half-lives of the 2 phases, (mean \pm SD) are 14 \pm 7 minutes and 4.2 \pm 0.9 h, respectively.
+The slow absorption is the rate limiting factor in the elimination of ropivacaine that explains why the terminal half-life is longer after epidural than after intravenous administration.
+Ropivacaine shows dose-proportionality up to the highest intravenous dose studied, 80 mg, corresponding to a mean ± SD peak plasma concentration of 1.9 ± 0.3 mcg/ml block, free plasma concentrations of ropivacaine may approach the threshold for CNS toxicity (see PRECAUTIONS).
+At a dose of greater than 300 mg, for local infiltration, the terminal half-life may be longer (>30 hours).